kevincnzhengyang/OpenSmartHome/components/osh_node/README.md

 # Proto

+## Broadcast

+node broadcast at UDP port 39099 with node name and device name in schedule. consider this as a heartbeat and service observation.

+## Format

-[COAP](https://en.wikipedia.org/wiki/Constrained_Application_Protocol) used to transfer all data exchanged among nodes.
+inspired by [COAP](https://en.wikipedia.org/wiki/Constrained_Application_Protocol), the data frame is used to transfer all data exchanged among nodes.

 Those data would be: